emilyraspe/challenges/javascript/fetch/js-fetch_color-clue/README.md

 4. Call the `setColorToGuess()` function with the hex value and name of the closest named color.
 5. Guess colors! 🎉

-Switch to the `./js/fetch.js` file and start coding!
+Switch to the `./js/fetch.js` file and start coding!!

 ## Development